Tips

-On this page you will find multiple tips and exercises that you can do at home.
+On this page you will find multiple tips that can help you to reduce or prevent the tailbone pain.

 Reduce the pain during sitting